Natural Hoof Care For The Traditional Farrier

 Other factors to learn more about that contribute to soundness in our horses are:

-Summary Of Things To Consider If You Are Coming From a Traditional Background
+Summary of Things to Consider If You Are Coming From a Conventional Background

 I hope this will get you off to a great start on your journey to natural hoof care.
 I plan to add a reference area of other books, publications, etc. that you will also need to add to your educational library, but for now, start with this article and check back here for the other references at a later date.